gowsik-ragunath/blog/_posts/2023-03-23-fix-pg-version-mismatch-error.md

 {% endhighlight %}

-but sometimes we might get a version miss match error as the fly DB postgres version and the postgres DB version that host in the other service is different.
+but sometimes we might get a version mismatch error as the fly DB postgres version and the postgres DB version that host in the other service is different.

 {% highlight bash %}